joshuajweldon/hawaii_to_dos/README.md

 ```
 NOTE: Respect the local residents.
 This is a VERY famous hike; however,
-the entrance to the hike is on private road.
-So, it is technically illegal
+the entrance to the hike is on a private road.
+So, it is illegal
 to reach the trail.
 Yet, many people still choose to hike it.
 In order
 to hike this trail, you should start at 3AM to avoid being turned back by
 police or local residents.